cortexlabs/cortex/docs/cluster/config.md

 cortex_aws_access_key_id: ***
 cortex_aws_secret_access_key: ***

-# The AWS instance type Cortex will use
+# Instance type Cortex will use
 instance_type: m5.large

 # Minimum and maximum number of instances in the cluster
 min_instances: 2
 max_instances: 5

-# The name of the S3 bucket Cortex will use
+# Name of the S3 bucket Cortex will use
 bucket: cortex-[RANDOM_ID]

-# The AWS region Cortex will use
+# Region Cortex will use
 region: us-west-2

-# The name of the CloudWatch log group Cortex will use
+# Name of the CloudWatch log group Cortex will use
 log_group: cortex

-# The name of the EKS cluster Cortex will use
+# Name of the EKS cluster Cortex will create
 cluster_name: cortex

-# Flag to enable collecting error reports and usage stats
+# Flag to enable collection of anonymous usage stats and error reports
 telemetry: true

 # Image paths